ionic-team/ionic-site/content/docs/v2/setup/tutorial/index.md

 <img src="/img/docs/tutorial-screen.png" style="max-width: 320px">

+Now type in http://localhost:8100/ or http://127.0.0.1:8100/ on your favourite web browser.
 You should see the welcome message shown above if everything was installed successfully.

 In the next section, let's go over the project structure created by the `ionic start` command.